 You might be asking why you should start making yogurt.
 The best answer is because it is incredibly easy.
 If that is not enough to convince you, let me tell you some benefits of making yogurt at home.

 Making yogurt is one of the easiest fermenting foods in your own kitchen.
 It only needs 2 ingredients; a dollop of yogurt starter and milk.
 With those ingredients, you can keep enjoying Homemade Yogurt for the long run.
 To produce yogurt, milk is heated, allowed to cool, mixed with yogurt starter, and maintained the warm environment to allow fermentation to occur.
 As long as you have a saucepan, you can make yogurt at home.

-If you start eating yogurt routinely like me, buying commercial yogurt in regular basis can take a toll on your wallet.
-So, when I learned that I could make yogurt at home, I immediately did a quick math in my mind.
+If you start eating yogurt routinely like me, buying commercial yogurt on regular basis can take a toll on your wallet.
+So, when I learned that I could make yogurt at home, I immediately did the quick math in my mind.
 For 2 tablespoons of plain yogurt and a quart of milk, you can gain about a quart of yogurt.
-After that, you just need more milk to make more yogurt because you can use the starter from previous Homemade Yogurt.
+After that, you just need more milk to make more yogurt because you can use the starter from the previous Homemade Yogurt.

 Personally, I feel that Homemade Yogurt is about on par with average store-bought yogurt in both taste and quality.
 Lots of commercial yogurts have added ingredients such as preservatives, artificial sweeteners, thickeners, and artificial dyes.
 The next time you are in the dairy section of your grocery store, read the labels of the various commercial yogurts before purchasing.
-All these ingredients are not exactly good to your body.
-Fortunately. you can make Homemade Yogurt to control what goes into.
+All these ingredients are not exactly good for your body.
+Fortunately, you can make Homemade Yogurt to control what goes into it.

 How to Make Homemade Yogurt